 Research for Writers - Ann Hoffman.
 The standard guide, from how to keep organised to how to track down travel times or past parliamentary speeches.
 Make sure you get the most recent edition: online searching may lure you into buying an earlier edition, and this stuff does go out of date to some degree.
 (Like so many books about the practicalities of writing, it's published by A & C Black, so you could always check with them.)

 Teaching Creative Writing - ed. by Graeme Harper.
 A lot of us will end up teaching, or doing teaching-like work such as editorial reports for aspiring writers.
 Both an exploration of how to teach, and a useful compendium of ideas and exercises for all sorts of forms, including radio, new media, and even research in the new academic discipline of creative writing.
+If I were feeling grumpy I'd complain that it, in itself, is a bit inclined to succumbe to edu-speak and office-speak, with passive-voice verbs and zombie nouns lumbering through too many pages.

 Write a Great Synopsis - Nicola Morgan.
 Excellent, practical advice on the whole business from the Crabbit Old Bat, with worked examples and advice from agents.
 Funny too, and the first e-book to make it onto this list.
 Download in Kindle/mobi or e-pub formats from here: http://www.nicolamorgan.com/author/category/publishing-advice-books/